contentstack/rte-plugin-boilerplate/docs/prerequisites.md

 ### Point

 Point objects refer to a specific location of text in the leaf node.
-Its path refers to the location of the node in the tree, and its offset refers to distance into the node's string of text.
+Its path refers to the node's location in the tree, and its offset refers to distance into the node's string of text.

 ![Point](img/prerequisites/point.png "Point")